stephenswetonic/ytpai/README.md

 # SentenceMixer AI

 A free, anonymous tool for sentence mixing audio and video!
 Think Youtube poop or SFM style without manual editing.
-Voice analysis done via Vosk AI models in the cloud.
+Voice analysis done via Vosk AI models in the cloud on AWS Lambda.
 My goal is to keep this free to use and without registration.
-Drag on drop doesn't really work on mobile.
-I may create a different UI for mobile.
+Drag on drop doesn't really work on mobile, so I'm open so solutions for that.
+I'm actively working on improvements like more supported file types.
+Feel free to open an issue for suggestions.

 ## Demo
 [Demo on Vercel](https://sentencemixerai.vercel.app/)

 ## Usage
-1. Choose .wav or .mp4 file
+1. Drag and drop .wav or .mp4 file or click to pick file.
-2. Optionally turn on Big Model or Audio Only
+2. Use the media trimmer to trim the length of the file.
+This way, you can process shorter clips at a time.
-3. Hit analyze
+3. Hit analyze.
-4. Filter words and drop them into "Words To Combine" as you like
+4. Filter words from the generated words.
-5. Or, drag final words directly from "Generated Words"
+5. Or, drag words directly from "Generated Words"
-6. Hit generate
+6. Hit generate (with the option to generate as audio only).
-7. Preview or download the clip
+7. Preview or download the clip.

 ## Change Log
 - 7/26/23: Added multi language support, only small models for Spanish, French, Russian, and German.
 - 2/26/24: AWS Lambda backend testing
 - 2/28/24: AWS lambda backend online
 - 3/4/24: Big model for English enabled
+- 3/11/24: New drag and drop zone for picking files + media trimmer added.

 ## Language Models
 - English